DO040 – Red Hat Agile Integration Technical Overview

 • Configure network interfaces and settings.

-• This course is popular in Red Hat Academy, and is targeted at the student who is planning to become a technical professional using Linux.
+• This course is popular in RHA, and is targeted at the student who is planning to become a technical professional using Linux.

 Technology considerations